markhm/markhm.github.io/article.md

 To check all is as expected, log in to [Docker Hub](https://hub.docker.com/) via a browser and see that the image is available.
 If necessary, modify the repository's visibility settings to `Private`.

-Next, we need to create a *secret*, which Kubernetes can use authenticate and download the image we've just pushed.
+Next, we need to create a *secret*, which Kubernetes can use authenticate and download the image we've just pushed from the registry.

-Create such a *secret* called `regcred` as follows:
+We will create *secret* that we will call `regcred` as follows:

 `kubectl create secret docker-registry regcred --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>`